-The Queen Charlotte Track in the Marlborough Sounds has rapidly become known as the finest and most diverse coastal track in New Zealand.
+The Queen Charlotte Track in the Marlborough Sounds is known as the finest and most diverse coastal track in New Zealand.

-The track is also popular with mountain bikers and certain sections are able to be biked all year round.
+The track is also popular with mountain bikers (it is one of New Zealand's Great Rides) and certain sections are able to be biked all year round.
 Most sections of the track are wide and benched and all the major streams have been bridged.
 There is one swing bridge which is wide and sturdy.
 Boots and a good level of fitness are recommended for this track.
 Running shoes or walking sandals may also be suffice during the height of summer.

 Just ask us about current track conditions and we’ll be happy to advise you!